Stowe School: Today

 The school's cricket ground is used as a first class ground by Northamptonshire CCC.

 The Stowe Corner of Silverstone Circuit is named after the school.

 A Southern Railway "Schools Class" steam locomotive, No. 928, which was built in 1934 was named after the school, and is preserved at the Bluebell Railway in East Sussex.

+In 2005, the school was investigated by the Office of Fair Trading for "price fixing", participating in a "fee-fixing cartel".

 In 2016, a Daily Telegraph investigator posing as a parent of a Russian pupil was told by the then school registrar that while pupils would always be expected to pass the entrance exam, it would help secure a place if a borderline child's parents were able to donate "about £100,000 or something like that."

 Boarding houses

-There are 13 boarding houses: 8 boys' houses, 4 girls' houses and 1 mixed Sixth Form house.
-These boarding houses are mostly named after members of the family of Duke of Buckingham and Chandos.
+There are 13 boarding houses: 8 boys' houses and 5 girls' houses.
+There are also three Day Houses - 2 boys' houses and 1 girls' house.
+The boarding houses are mostly named after members of the family of Duke of Buckingham and Chandos.
 Each house has a number or letter assigned to it.